DavidCPorter/janus-framework/README.md

-## This project builds and deploys a distributed SolrCloud Development Environment w/ solr source version control
+## SAPA: a tool for Search Agnostic Performance Analysis

 To deploy you need to set up a local and remote env: